Bahrain allows vaccination for ages 12 to 17 - BNA

 A guardian must grant approval and be present during the vaccination, BNA reported.

-Bahrain had authorized six types of vaccines, by China's Sinopharm (1099.HK), Pfizer Inc (PFE.N) and BioNTech SE (22UAy.DE), AstraZeneca Plc (AZN.L), Johnson & Johnson (JNJ.N), and Russia's Sputnik and Sputnik-Light.
+Bahrain had authorized six types of vaccines, by China’s Sinopharm, Pfizer Inc and BioNTech SE, AstraZeneca Plc, Johnson & Johnson, and Russia’s Sputnik and Sputnik-Light.

+Reporting by Omar Fahmy; Writing by Nayera Abdallah; Editing by Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.